canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 ## Conclusion

 _Voilà!_ You have learned the most frequent commands for everyday use.
 You know how to use Git from the command line.
-But most of IDE's offer Git integration through plugins or extensions.
+But, most IDE's offer Git integration through plugins or extensions.
 Now try to use Git from your favorite IDE.
-If you want to continue to practice these concepts, follow [First Contributions](https://github.com/firstcontributions/first-contributions) to open your first Pull Request. _Happy Git time!_
+If you want to continue to practice these concepts, follow [First Contributions](https://github.com/firstcontributions/first-contributions) to open your first Pull Request.
+You can use my [Git Demo repository](https://github.com/canro91/GitDemo) too.

+_Happy Git time!_

 > _Your mission, Jim, should you decide to accept it, is to get the latest changes from your repository.
 After pushing, clone your project in another folder, change any file and push this change.
 Next, go back to your first folder, modify another file and try to push.
 This post will self-destruct in five seconds.
 Good luck, Jim._